How to write an oracle program

 .
 We can use this program_id

-in order to create a state account that is owned and updated by the program.
+to create a state account that is owned and updated by the program.

 The oracle state account can then be read from by any program in order to retrieve the associated oracle data.